bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # locked content of &lt;file&gt; : file content

-Returns an object that can be used to search for a string in the specified file.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+Returns an object that can be used to search for a string in the specified file that might be locked because it is concurrently opened for writing by another application.

+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked key &lt;string&gt; of &lt;file&gt; : string

-Returns a key and its value from the given structured text file.
+Returns a key and its value from the given structured text file that might be locked because it is concurrently opened for writing by another application.
 It iterates over lines that start with the key name (as specified by &lt;string&gt;) followed by an = or : character.
 When searching, white space is ignored.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked line &lt;integer&gt; of &lt;file&gt; : file line

-Returns the nth line (specified by &lt;integer&gt;) from the given file.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+Returns the nth line (specified by &lt;integer&gt;) from the given file that might be locked because it is concurrently opened for writing by another application.

+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked line containing &lt;string&gt; of &lt;file&gt; : file line

-Returns all the lines containing the specified string and belonging to the given file.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+Returns all the lines containing the specified string and belonging to the given file that might be locked because it is concurrently opened for writing by another application.

+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked line of &lt;file&gt; : file line

-Iterates over all the lines of the specified file.
+Iterates over all the lines of the specified file that might be locked because it is concurrently opened for writing by another application.
 Note that each line is truncated to 2048 bytes and the remaining characters are moved to the next line.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked line starting with &lt;string&gt; of &lt;file&gt; : file line

-Same as line &lt;string&gt; of &lt;file&gt;, returns the lines starting with the specified string and belonging to the given file.

-Use this inspector to access files that might be locked because they are concurrently opened for writing by other applications.
+Same as line &lt;string&gt; of &lt;file&gt;, returns the lines starting with the specified string and belonging to the given file that might be locked because it is concurrently opened for writing by another application.

+You are supposed to use this inspector to access files that are only being appended to, such as log files, because the files can be changed while the inspector reads them.
+Otherwise the results can be unpredictable.

+This inspector cannot read all kinds of *locked files*.
+It fails to open a file if another application has opened the file in an *exclusive mode*, that is, without allowing others to read the file.

+The inspector does not override the access mode or the sharing flag specified to open the file by another application.

 # locked of &lt;file&gt; : boolean